 4. Job search

 The last and final step is job searching.
-When you complete all of your education, certificate, and experience, start searching a good job.
-Make a god resume with all of your welding skill, welding field, education and certifications.
+When you complete all of your education, certificate, and experience, start searching for a good job.
+Make a good resume with all of your welding skills, welding field, education, and certifications.
 Apply online for welding jobs.

 6. Welding certificate types

-There are different type of welding offered by different institutions.
+There are different types of welding offered by different institutions.
 Choose the one that is related to your field and interest.

 Have a look at available elding certificates